Doctor of Physical Therapy (DPT)

 - Exercise physiology: 3–4 credits (one course)

 Courses taken to fulfill prerequisites must be completed with an overall GPA of 3.0 or higher in order for the application to be considered.
-An applicant may have courses still in progress by the deadline, but all prerequisites must be completed by the start of the program.
+An applicant may have courses still in progress by the deadline, but all prerequisites must be completed by the start of the DPT program.
 If you have questions about whether a course fulfills one of the above requirements, please submit a course description from the appropriate college catalog to: Senior Program Coordinator, Department of Physical Therapy & Athletic Training, Boston University Sargent College, 635 Commonwealth Avenue, Boston, MA 02215.

 Applicants Must Submit:

 - A completed application to the Physical Therapist Centralized Application Service (PTCAS), www.ptcas.org.

 - Three letters of reference (one must be from a course instructor or academic advisor) via PTCAS.

 - Scores on the Graduate Record Examination (GRE) (institution code 7608) to PTCAS.
-Applicants with a quantitative score below 140 (400 on the old scoring system) or verbal score below 146 (400 on the old scoring system) will not be considered for admission.
-Analytic writing scores must be at least a 3.0.
+Applicants with a quantitative score below 141 or a verbal score below 151 will not be considered for admission.
+Analytic writing scores must be at least a 3.5.

 If admitted, official transcripts showing evidence of completion of your bachelor’s degree will need to be sent to the following office by our program’s start date in May: